>Plan Your Visit > Fox Cities P.A.C. > Accessibility Services

 GalaPro is a revolutionary, innovative app for accessibility and translation, which enhances the audience’s experience for live performances.
 Patrons using the app can now enjoy the show with captioning.
 All services are provided in real-time, using voice recognition technology.
 GalaPro requires a one-time installation of the app.
 It is easily accessible and can be downloaded for free from the App Store/Google Play.
 Then, the user simply chooses the Fox Cities P.A.C. and the show they wish to see.

 2022-23 Season Performances Providing GalaPro

 American Sign Language interpretation is available upon request.
 In order to provide qualified and appropriately prepared signers, we require signing requests at least two weeks prior to the performance date.
 You may request this service when ordering tickets.
 This service is available for the Sunday matinee performances for most Broadway shows.

 Large print and Braille programs can be produced upon request.
 To request a document in an alternate format please allow a two weeks’ notice to accommodate this service.
 Large print menus are available at the Center’s concessions areas on all four levels.

-If you have any questions, would like further information or need assistance or accommodation not mentioned below, please contact the director of event management and access services at (920) 730-3782 or email@example.com.
+If you have any questions, would like further information or need assistance or accommodations not mentioned above, please contact us at (920) 730-3782 or firstname.lastname@example.org.